jsheroes/meetups/how-to-send-emails-using-ssr.md

-# Gentle introduction into serverless
+# How to send emails using SSR

 ### Speaker: [Andrei Muresan](https://github.com/muresanandrei1)
 ### Date: 29.01.2020